• Home

 • Steer Right: Arrow Right or D

-Common Mistakes
+Common Mistakes to Avoid

-A common mistake in Polytrack is overusing acceleration.
-Driving at full speed into every section often leads to losing control, especially on tighter tracks.
-Learning when to slow down is just as important as knowing when to speed up.
+One of the most common mistakes is treating the game like a full-speed racer.
+Constant acceleration often leads to losing control, especially on technical tracks.
+Knowing when to slow down is just as important as knowing when to speed up.

 Related Games